Trudeau In Florida To Meet Trump As Tariff Threats Loom - UrduPoint

 Trump caused panic among some of the biggest US trading partners on Monday when he said he would impose tariffs of 25 percent on Mexican and Canadian imports and 10 percent on goods from China.

-He accused the countries of not doing enough to halt the "invasion" of the United States by drugs, "in particular fentanyl," and undocumented migrants.
+He accused the countries of not doing enough to halt the "invasion" of the US by drugs, "in particular fentanyl," and undocumented migrants.

 Mexican President Claudia Sheinbaum spoke with Trump by phone on Wednesday, though the two leaders' accounts of the conversation differed drastically.